 Finally, the signed license is returned to the court where it the marriage officially becomes legally binding.

-MEETING WITH THE BRIDE AND GROOM
+MEET WITH THE BRIDE AND GROOM BEFORE THE WEDDING CEREMONY

 Here are some things you should cover in your first meeting.